TankieTwitch/how-to-use-library/README.md

 # REDM - SINGLE VERSION
 <br/>

 **RedM** - has nearly 2400 individual images (at last count).
 The RedM folder is one large library.
 I have tried to organize the images by names so folder searching will be simplified.

-Do not use the names in the library for your script as they often times have changed to make it easier to locate images in folder search.
+> [!CAUTION]
+> The names of .pngs in the library can change without warning.
+Filing is based on my system.
+Best practice is to save a copy of the library on you desktop.
+IF an images gets updated it will be indicated in the changelog notes.

 ## IMAGE CATEGORIES:
 | CATEGORY | Description |